mhwlng/streamdeck-starcitizen/README.md

 You can also delete the .scj files and restart the plugin, to extract the files from the p4k file again.

-For easier debugging, installation and testing, `defaultProfile.xml`, `dropdowntemplate.html` and `keybindings.csv` files are created in the plugin directory.
+For easier debugging, installation and testing, `defaultProfile.xml`, `keybindings.csv` and `PropertyInspector\StarCitizen\Static.html` files are created in the plugin directory.

 The plugin uses all the active keyboard bindings from `defaultProfile.xml` and then overrules some of the bindings, with any custom keyboard bindings from this file :

 `C:\Program Files\Roberts Space Industries\StarCitizen\LIVE\USER\Client\0\Profiles\default\actionmaps.xml`

-The `dropdowntemplate.html` can be used to reconfigure the `%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.starcitizen.sdPlugin\PropertyInspector\StarCitizen\Static.html` file.
+The `%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.starcitizen.sdPlugin\PropertyInspector\StarCitizen\Static.html` file

-This may be needed, in case more custom keyboard bindings were added to `actionmaps.xml`, that didn't have any corresponding keyboard bindings in `defaultProfile.xml`.
+is dynamically updated, in case more custom keyboard bindings were added to `actionmaps.xml`, that didn't have any corresponding keyboard bindings in `defaultProfile.xml`.

 The plugin installer is here: https://github.com/mhwlng/streamdeck-starcitizen/releases